FAQs

 What do classes cost?

-Weekly class fees are £3.50.
 After a few weeks (or on completion of the beginners’ course), we would ask new dancers to join the RSCDS.
-Annual membership for the RSCDS is £25.
+Annual membership for the RSCDS is £29.
 There is a joint membership available for 2 adults at the same address, and reduced membership fees for younger dancers.
 There is also a half year membership for dancers joining after January.
+There is £2 branch membership that is payable alongside membership for the RCSDS.

 What happens in the summer?